utdata/icj-class/html/html-practice.md

 For this practice assignment you are coding a story in HTML as indicated below.
 Points will be taken off for improper syntax and indentation.
 Make clean code.

-There are cases in this assignment where we have NOT covered a specific HTML tag in class.
-You will need to look it up.
-(Google!!!)
+There are some tasks as part of this assignment where we have NOT covered the specific HTML tag in class.
+That's on purpose.
+You will need to Google it, as that is part of the developer process.

 ## Getting started